replicatedhq/pvmigrate/README.md

     * Sets the reclaim policy of the replacement PV to be what the original PV was set to
     * Deletes the original PV
 8. Resets the scales of the affected StatefulSets and Deployments
+9. If `--set-defaults` is set, changes the default StorageClass to `dest`

 ## Known Limitations